- Video: Causes of Clefting

 There are a huge number of factors that affect how likely someone is to have a cleft, including race, sex, and many different environmental factors that are almost impossible to predict without a careful look at an individual’s genetic history and circumstances.

 There have been a number of environmental factors linked to a higher chance of a baby developing a cleft.
 These include well-known risks in pregnancy such as smoking and heavy alcohol consumption, as well as uncontrollable factors like the baby’s position in the womb.
-Certain medications have also been linked to a higher chance of cleft, such as anti-seizure medications.
+Certain medications have also been linked to a higher chance of cleft, such as particular anti-seizure medications, but these are not prescribed to pregnant women.

 It is important to note that these are just factors, and that the causes of cleft are usually much more complicated than what someone did or didn’t do while pregnant.
-Even the healthiest, well-planned pregnancies can result in a cleft, and this is no one’s fault.
+Even the healthiest, best-planned pregnancies can result in a cleft, and this is no one’s fault.

 To find out more about what may have caused your/your child’s cleft, see if your Cleft Team can arrange genetic testing (see below).

 While some conditions can point to a single genetic factor as a cause, there have been a number of different genes identified as increasing the risk of having a child with a cleft.